Register two point clouds using ICP algorithm

 aligned with the fixed point cloud.

-Root mean square error, returned as the Euclidean distance between the aligned point clouds.
+Root mean square error, returned as a positive numeric value that represents the Euclidean distance between the inlier aligned points.

 Chen, Y. and G. Medioni.
 “Object Modelling by Registration of Multiple Range Images.”
 Image Vision Computing.
 Butterworth-Heinemann .
 Vol. 10, Issue 3, April 1992, pp. 145-155.

 Besl, Paul J., N. D. McKay.
 “A Method for Registration of 3-D Shapes.”
 IEEE Transactions on Pattern Analysis and Machine Intelligence.
 Los Alamitos, CA: IEEE Computer Society.
 Vol. 14, Issue 2, 1992, pp. 239-256.